jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - orgs with custom solutions should be on the lookout for logic weaknesses (e.g. buffer overflow vulns), and guard against malicious changes (e.g. backdoors) that can leave the system vulnerable to attacks
   - As software development environments have become increasingly complex, it's important to review this area -- one of the biggest threats to an organization's security

-- In this domain you'll learn the basic principles behind securely designing, building, testing, operating and even decomissioning enterprise apps
+- In this domain you'll learn the basic principles behind securely designing, building, testing, operating and even decommissioning enterprise apps
 - Security should be part of the design, and incorporated into the architecture, with the level of protection based on requirements and operating environment
 - The Software Development LifeCycle consists of the following steps:
   - Requirements gathering: why create the software, what it will do, and for whom it will be created